Browse our latest catalogue. It’s fully searchable and hyperlinked, to help you find more information on and order the books that interest you.

-Building on our reputation for publishing high quality student textbooks, and cutting-edge work by leading authors, we are pleased to announce a major new list of titles in health and social care.
+Building on our reputation for publishing high quality student textbooks, and cutting-edge work by leading authors, we are pleased to present our list of titles in health and social care.
 These are suitable for use by students of nursing, midwifery, medicine and all the allied health professions.

-Following in the Polity tradition, the books will not only present a critical approach, but will also provide exceptionally engaging introductions to the core themes in each area.
+Following in the Polity tradition, the books not only present a critical approach, but also provide exceptionally engaging introductions to the core themes in each area.

 Warwick-Booth et al : Contemporary Health Studies